petrosrapto/AutomatedDrugTesting/README.md

 The entire process described above can be automated using the scripts available in this repository.
 As a result, the 911 compounds can produce the desired outputs in **maximum 15 hours** without the presence of a human!
 Huge time saving and effort for the researcher.

 ### => Phase 1: Webina
+Using python and its library "selenium", I developed a program (just like a "bot") that opens 10 taps in parallel, interacts with the Webina website, clicks the appropriate buttons, submits files, fills some input fields, starts the simulation, waits for it to end, downloads the results and process them in the right format.
+When the previously mentioned procedure is completed for all the 911 compounds, the results are inserted to a database and exported to an excel.

+### => Phase 2: PyRx
+Using python and its library "pyautogui", I developed a program (just like a "bot") that opens the cscript, interacts with the PyRx application, import files, clicks the appropriate buttons and exports files in the right format.

+### => Phase 3: PLIP
+Using python and its library "selenium", I developed a program (just like a "bot") that opens 10 taps in parallel, interacts with the PLIP website, clicks the appropriate buttons, submits files, fills some input fields, starts the simulation, waits for it to end, downloads the results and process them in the right format.
+When the previously mentioned procedure is completed for all the 911 compounds, the results are inserted to a database and exported to an excel.

 ## How to deploy
 - `git clone` the current repository to your directory and enter it